xuset/planktos/README.md

 `planktos [directories and/or files...]`

-In the previous step, the Planktos CLI copied the service worker, named `planktos.sw.min.js`, into the `/planktos/` directory.
+In the previous step, the Planktos CLI copied the service worker, named `planktos.sw.min.js`, into your website's root directory.
 The service worker needs to be registered using the below install script (or manually):

 `<script src="/planktos/install.js"></script>`